cosmos72/schemesh/README.md

 Job control is now available also for Scheme code:

-from shell syntax or Scheme syntax, simply type `$` before a Scheme expression in parentheses, and it gets encapsulated in a job that can be started, stopped and resumed just like any other job.
+from shell syntax or Scheme syntax, simply type `$` before a Scheme expression in parentheses, and it gets encapsulated in a `shell-expr` job that can be started, stopped and resumed just like any other job.
 Example:
 ```shell
 > $(begin (repeat 1000000000 (void)) "done!\n")